CatoYang/VTM-Shanghai/Sessions/S3 - The Shanghai Club.md

 White haired old man ([[Iron Claw]]) jumped off the roof and [[Zhang]] threw the wight to us.
 They speak shanghai-nese.
-They are from the Iron Claw (eagle claw association) They told zhou "when you are tired of their lies come speak with us"
+They are from the Iron Claw (eagle claw association) They told [[Zhang]] "when you are tired of their lies come speak with us"

 Back in the [[Wen Jie's Haven]] (warehouse) the 2nd room was explored and it was just sigils and blood sorcery written on the walls